2025 NBA Finals: Viewership

 Game 1 was the third least-watched NBA Finals Game 1 since 1988.
 Only the 2020 and 2021 Finals, which were both delayed by the COVID-19 pandemic, had a lower-rated opener.
-NBA commissioner Adam Silver defended the ratings prior to Game 3, stating, "People compare us to 20 years ago, but Games 1 and 2 are the highest-rated programs in May and June so far on television".
-Game 7 averaged 16.35 million viewers and peaked with 19.28 million, marking the most watched NBA game since Game 6 of the 2019 NBA Finals.
+NBA commissioner Adam Silver defended the ratings before Game 3, saying, "People compare us to 20 years ago, but Games 1 and 2 are the highest-rated programs in May and June so far on television".
+Game 7 averaged 16.35 million viewers and peaked with 19.28 million, marking the most-watched NBA game since Game 6 of the 2019 NBA Finals.
 Despite the strong finish, the series as a whole averaged just 10.27 million viewers, making it the least-watched Finals since 2021—and, excluding the COVID-delayed 2020 and 2021 editions, the lowest average since 2007.
 Moreover, Game 7 was the least-watched of its kind in modern ratings annals.
-Despite that, Game 7 was the most-ever internationally watched NBA Finals game on NBA League Pass, and each game of the Finals averaged 10 million viewers or more throughout the entire series.
+Despite that, Game 7 was the most-ever internationally watched NBA Finals game on NBA League Pass, and the Finals averaged 10 million viewers or more per game.
 The NBA also generated a record-breaking 5 billion views across all social media platforms during the Finals, up 215% from 2024.